Please ensure Javascript is enabled for purposes of website accessibility

 Here we present the publications written during this project and other valuable articles or chapters useful to develop one’1 knowledge on the issue of relations “science-religion”.

-“Overcoming Reductionism and Crafting a New Synthesis…” (a new book by P. Roszak and S. Horvat) 827 1246 SCIRE
+“Overcoming Reductionism and Crafting a New Synthesis…” (a new book by P. Roszak and S. Horvat) 827 1246 ECLAS

 “Overcoming Reductionism and Crafting a New Synthesis…” (a new book by P. Roszak and S. Horvat)